 In 2000, NASW developed specialty practice credentials, including the C-SWCM credential, in response to the expressed needs of its members and to support association members in the competitive workplace.
 Specialty practice certifications were established to enhance professional and public recognition; increase visibility as a specialized, professional social worker; and declare association with a select group of specialized, professional social workers who have attained national distinction.

 WHAT ARE THE BASIC ELIGIBILITY REQUIREMENTS?

-- A baccalaureate degree in social work from an accredited university.
+- A Bachelor’s degree in social work from a graduate program accredited by the Council on Social Work Education

 - Documentation of at least three (3) years and 4,500 hours of paid, supervised, post-BSW professional experience in an organization or agency that provides case management services

 - Current state BSW-level license or an ASWB BSW-level exam passing score.

 - Adherence to the NASW Code of Ethics and the NASW Standards for Continuing Professional Education.